Professional Mental Health Assessments In Singapore To Help You Gain Clarity, Answers, And Support.

 and professionals

-Reports accepted for school, work, or therapeutic support
+Reports accepted for school, work, or therapy use

 Intellect supported hundreds of individuals and families to better understand their needs and take the next step forward.

-Whether you are exploring a possible diagnosis, seeking clarity, or need a formal psychological assessment, we are here to guide you.
+Whether you are exploring a diagnosis, seeking clarity, or unsure where to begin, we are here to listen and guide you.
+No pressure.
+Just a conversation.

 Frequently Asked Questions